 some nice spicy vinegar you will want to have with the egg.
 I also reccomend washing it down with a San Miguel Pilsen to help manage the crazy unique textures and cartalidge crunching sounds that one experiences.

 Best Ramen I have had.
-Ordered from a vending machine at the entrance of this restaurant in Roppongi.
-You then take a seat and don't worry about a thing!
+While in the Roppongi quarter of Tokyo we found this spot and ordered our meal from a vending machine at the entrance.
+After ordering you take a seat and don't worry about a thing!
 An unexpected playlist of blues and jazz filled the room that really put the icing on the cake.
 God I love the way the Japanese think.